vac-acc-usability-utilisation/vac-acc-usability-utilisation.github.io/design/testing/scenarios/registration.md

 Please complete the registration using the following information:

-Noel Knockwood
+Mr. Noel Lewis Knockwood
+Male
+May 17, 1952
 T92641932

-July 17, 1952

 2605 CLYDE AVE N
 OROMOCTO, NB
 E2V 4R5

+(Home and mailing address are the same)

 ## Overview and navigation